-Several dancers are interviewed for a casting which purpose is not exactly mentioned.
+Several dancers are interviewed for a casting whose purpose is not exactly mentioned.
 They talk about what dance means to them, if they have ever taken any drugs and if they are okay with experimenting new stuff.
 Soon we see all of them partying in what appears to be the first night of rehearsal.
-They seem to know very little about each other and as the night progress, they start to realise something has been put on their drink, making them start to hallucinate and a trip to hell begins.
+They seem to know very little about each other and as the night progress, they start to realize something has been put on their drink, making them start to hallucinate and a trip to hell begins.

-For those who don’t know Gaspar Noé, sex, drugs and horror are constant themes on his films.
+For those who don’t know Gaspar Noé, sex, drugs, and horror are constant themes on his films.
 Unlike his previous works, however, he masters the sensation of claustrophobia and horror by literally showing us several people going crazy and committing terrible acts.
-If not terrible, Noé knows how to capture their despair and gives us several scenes that can be very similar to Isabelle Adjani in Posession, which curiously enough, is showed in a pile of video-tapes in the beginning of the film.
+If not terrible, Noé knows how to capture their despair and gives us several scenes that can be very similar to Isabelle Adjani in Posession, which curiously enough, is shown in a pile of video-tapes in the beginning of the film.
 After all, Gaspar Noé is interested in provoking the audience.
-If before he did it by raping women and making extreme close-ups of cum-shots in 3D, here he is a little more subtle, but just as powerful as ever.
+If before he did it by raping women and making extreme close-ups of cum-shots in 3D, here he is a little more subtle but just as powerful as ever.

 The music is also extremely important in the film, as it’s being played throughout the entire 93 minutes of the movie, resulting in a nightmarish musical where we don’t know exactly what is happening.
 His signature style is once more present with a camera that is constantly on the move, with just a few cuts, going upside down and a palette of colors formed by red, green and yellow.
 The actors are simply amazing and in many parts of the movie you will be asking yourself how did they do what they did.
 Sometimes showing people going insane in the middle of a strobe is more disturbing that watching someone decapitating a person.
 And more disturbing than that is the fact Climax is an amazing movie to watch thay will make you feel like going crazy with them.